Group Lawsuit for DV2026 Selectees Blocked by the Hold/Pause on the DV Program

 Frequently Asked Questions

-Afghanistan, Burma, Burundi, Chad, Republic of the Congo, Cuba, Equatorial Guinea, Eritrea, Haiti, Iran, Laos, Libya, Sierra Leone Somalia, Sudan, Togo, Turkmenistan, Venezuela, and Yemen.
+Afghanistan, Angola, Antigua and Barbuda, Benin, Burkina Faso, Burma, Burundi, Chad, Republic of the Congo, Cote d’Ivoire, Cuba, Dominica, Equatorial Guinea, Eritrea, Haiti, Gabon, The Gambia, Iran, Laos, Libya, Malawi, Mali, Mauritania, Niger, Nigeria, Palestinian Authority, Sierra Leone, Senegal, Somalia, South Sudan, Sudan, Syria, Tanzania, Togo, Tonga, Turkmenistan, Venezuela, Yemen, Zambia, and Zimbabwe.

 No.

-We want the court to enjoin, or cancel, the December 2, 2025 USCIS Policy Memo, PM-602-0192 as it is applied to our participating plaintiffs.
+We want the court to enjoin, or cancel, the USCIS “hold” policies as they are applied to our participating plaintiffs.
 We will also ask the court to compel USCIS to make the delayed I-765 Application adjudications within 30 days.

 We will decide after plaintiffs are onboarded, because only then we will know what our options are.
 As noted above, we tentatively plan to file 1-2 lawsuits related to this onboarding.